What does it mean?

 How will we know it's better?

-Children are healthier, health promotion becomes a core part of healthcare, healthcare access inequities are reduced.
+Children are healthier, health promotion becomes a core part of healthcare, and healthcare access inequities are reduced.